Early Days

 In May 2000 Dr. William A. Grana came from the University of Oklahoma and a private practice background to join the department and attempt to create a comprehensive Department of Orthopaedic Surgery.

 In 2022, Dr. John Elfar was recruited from The Pennsylvania State University to head a large expansion in orthopaedic care.
 Under his leadership, the clinical footprint has quadroupled in size, and the faculty has doubled in size.
-Three fellowships have been added, and a residency expansion is underway.
+Four fellowships have been added, and a residency expansion is underway.
 These are exciting times in Orthopaedics.

 The UA Department of Orthopaedic Surgery Today